AnyBody/anybodycon-action/README.md

-# Run AnyBody Simulation with GitHub actions
+# Run AnyBody on GitHub actions

-This actions enables simulations with the console version of the AnyBody Modeling System as part of GitHub action flow.
-The simualtion runs in a linux docker image with AnyBody preinstalled.
+This actions enables simulations with the console version of the AnyBody Modeling System as part of a GitHub action flow.
+Behind the scenes the simualtion runs in a [linux docker image)[https://github.com/AnyBody/anybody-container/pkgs/container/anybodycon-linux] with AnyBody preinstalled.

 > **Note:** A valid license is necessary for this action to work.
 I.e. you must provide a floating license server where the action can obtain a license while it is running.

 Currently the action uses version `7.3.4` of the AnyBody Modeling System available as a [linux docker container](https://github.com/AnyBody/anybody-container/pkgs/container/anybodycon-linux).

 ## Inputs